 Bringing the Five Meanings to Your Classroom

 One way to help students understand the meanings of multiplication is to demonstrate them with visual models and manipulatives.
-As students become comfortable with the multiple meanings, they will begin to recognize them in the context of word problems.
+As students become comfortable with these multiple meanings, they will begin to recognize them in the context.

 Eventually, students should be able to apply their understanding of multiplication to abstract situations.
-Number sentence proofs are a great activity for this purpose.
-These have students go beyond solving equations to actually explain why equations are true, false, or “sometimes true.”
-Number sentence proofs can be used with or without variables.
-They can reinforce students’ understanding of fractions, integers, exponents, and more.
+One way to support this transference is with equation proofs.
+Equation proofs are a structured way to get students to go beyond solving equations to actually explain why equations are true, false, or “sometimes true.”
+Equation proofs can be done with or without variables, to reinforce students’ understanding of fractions, integers, exponents, and more.

 About the Author